Gaprio

 "Proposal detected for Kapoor account.
 Should I create the task, assign it, and generate a first draft using your previous proposal as reference?"

 One click.
 Gaprio creates the task, generates the draft in Google Docs, and notifies the right person, all within the tools already being used.
-Nothing was replaced.
-No one had to learn a new system.
 The 45 minutes of coordination work just didn't happen.

 What Makes It Different

-We know what you're thinking, because we've thought it too.
+We know what you're thinking.
 Asana has integrations.
 ClickUp connects to everything.
 Microsoft Copilot is already inside Teams.

 It knows that the Slack message about "the Kapoor proposal" is the same project as Task #4821 in Asana, the same client as the folder in Drive, and the same deadline discussed in Tuesday's meeting.
 No other tool builds that picture, because no other tool was designed to.